888Lucy888/WebFinalProject/README.md

 The store is where we shall implement the buying options on the website.
-The user will be able to buy clicks, wether individually or in packs.
-We also intend to add a premium service and the user will be able to subscribe in one of several plans.
+The user will be able to buy clicks, either individually or in packs.
+We also intend to add a premium service, so the user should be able to subscribe in one of several plans.

 ---